corgito/corgito.github.io/_posts/2022-11-13-keith_levene.md

 to be an artist?
 You can be both, of course.
 But which comes first?

 I think the early Public Image Ltd albums rose to the level of art.
-And truly unique art will reach into your heart and resonate in ways you didn\'t know were even possible.
+And truly unique art will reach into your heart and resonate with you in ways you didn\'t know were even possible.
 This was the case for me when I first discovered Public Image Ltd and Keith Levene\'s playing.
 It was the winter of 2014.
 I was already out of college, and I had flown to Poland